TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ### Changes
 * The logging of duplicated channel symbols after the import is improved.
 * The charts filters bug is fixed (it was not possible to select the symbols to represent the chart).
+* Some minor cosmetic changes in tables (improving columns width behavior).

 ## Version 2025.10.15.892 (15 October, 2025)
 ### Changes